DrJPepper/codefest22-vtk-demo/README.md

 ### Windows

 I tried for a long time to get everything installed on Windows, but got frustrated and gave up.
-The C++ and Python demos should theoretically run on windows; you'll need to install the following dependencies (not needed for JS demo of course):
+The C++ and Python demos should theoretically run on windows; you'll need to install the following dependencies:

 - [Git](https://gitforwindows.org/)
 - [CMake](https://cmake.org/download/)